a tale of two Stolis

 This made me wonder if Soyuzplodoimport, the Russian company that was producing Stolichnaya vodka in Russia, had an equally flashy and socially conscious website.
 Well, here’s what I found at spimport.ru in the category Stolichnaya:

 I’m beginning to think that I will have to get my hands on a bottle of Russian-produced Stolichnaya vodka and give that one a try.
 It really is an independent product.

 Back on stoli.com, the site didn’t offer much in terms of information about their particular kind of Stoli:

 REFRESHINGLY MODERN AND EXCEPTIONALLY CLASSIC.
 Who would have guessed.

 Back to our review: the bottle of Stolichnaya vodka that I have here tastes like quality.
 It’s smooth and refined.
 It does a great job at leaving that nice warm feeling in the stomach, and there is an aroma that hints at caramel in the aftertaste.

-I liked the old school bottle design, and the price of 14€ for 700ml was surprisingly affordable.
+I liked the old school bottle design, but it was copied from the original.
+The price of 14€ for 700ml was surprisingly affordable.